-This policy is created for employees to recognise the rules and understand that they will be accountable regarding the sensitivity of the corporate information and IT assets.
+This policy is for employees to recognise the rules and understand that they will be accountable regarding the sensitivity of the corporate information and IT assets.

-This policy reflects an organised approach to how a company manages incidents and the impact they have on operations.
+This policy reflects an organized approach to how a company manages incidents and the impact they have on operations.
 It describes the different processes to handle an incident in order to limit the damage to business operations, customers, and reduce the cost and time of recovery.

 The remote access policy defines acceptable methods of connecting remotely to a company’s internal networks.
 An organisation with dispersed networks requires this policy.
 Those networks can extend into insecure network locations, for instance, a local coffee house or unmanaged networks at home.

 An email policy deals with how employees should use the businesses’ chosen electronic communication medium.
 This policy mainly covers email, social media and chat technologies.